Shadow Wars and Black Ops

 Abdullah Najjar 20:42

-that's all right, yeah.
+That's all right, yeah.
 But you were, I think you were describing the, I guess, the rigidity maybe, of the chain of command, right?
-That, yeah, maybe we can go back a little bit to
+That, yeah, maybe we can go back a little bit to that.

 Ric Prado 20:52

-that, yeah.
+Yeah.
 So I think that one of the advantages of the CIA has over military is we have great flexibility.
 You know, the military has a very rigid, and understandably so, a chain of command.
 You know, the lieutenant doesn't go to the general, the lieutenant goes to the captain, the captain, and it's up the ladder.
 But in the agency, the greater amount of our work that our operations officers do, you're flying solo in some places, especially after terrorism got much more advanced and more international, we started having surveillance backup and that kind of stuff.
 But even then, you're going to meetings in dark alleys in dangerous places, with people that can betray you tomorrow, and you're flying solo, you're by yourself, so you have to be able to make decisions on your own.
 And I would like to think that for the most part, I was always, you know, backstop my by my bosses, because whatever I was doing and I wasn't doing it for any self serving purpose, I was doing it because it was part of the mission.
 Yeah.
 So I think that that's one, one thing that we have that that helps us tremendously, the fact that here you have, like I said, you know, my my base chief was a GS 13, I was a GS 10, and he said, Go do it.
-You're talking about going an American, going into enemy waters.
+You're talking about going, an American, going into enemy waters.
 And even though I was there as major, you know, Alex Mendez and Honduran, after three weeks of torturing Cesar, I would have spilled some beans, right?
-So politically, it was a hell of a risk, gosh, but we never focused.
-I mean, we knew that that was a reality, but we focus on the fact that we owed those eight lives that were hanging by a thread to come back home, because they were there for for us collectively.
-So Wow.
+So politically, it was a hell of a risk.

 Abdullah Najjar 22:50

-You know one thing I was just recently, I heard a former, you know, retired agent saying, is that when you talk to a Navy Seal, you start to realize that that person is a trained human weapon.
-But when you talk to maybe a Delta operative or paramilitary operations officer, you realize that they have there's depth, they're smart, they're well trained, and they're quiet.
+Wow.
+You know one thing I was just recently, I heard a former, you know, retired agent saying, is that when you talk to a Navy SEAL, you start to realize that that person is a trained human weapon.
+But when you talk to maybe a Delta operative or paramilitary operations officer, you realize that they have, there's depth, they're smart, they're well trained, and they're quiet.
 But what underlines, or what undergirds all of that is, I guess, threat, or the ability to use threat or lethal action.
-And so since you said you had a military background, and then you join the agency, and then you can paramilitary Operations Officer.
-Would you say that that sort of description applies to your, your your early career in a CIA?
+And so since you said you had a military background, and then you join the agency, and then you can Paramilitary Operations Officer.
+Would you say that that sort of description applies to your, your, your early career in the CIA?
 Or, how would you, how do you, how would you say that that description?
-How would you categorize that, that that description,
+How would you categorize that, that, that description,

 Abdullah Najjar 26:22

-is a very, very, I'm sure, cumbersome process selection, maybe not just for the people that get in, but for the people that are selecting as well.
+That is a very, very, I'm sure, cumbersome process selection, maybe not just for the people that get in, but for the people that are selecting as well.
 Wow.
-How much of your how much of your training Can you can you talk about how much of it is secret, and how much of it Can you reveal for your your missions in Nicaragua?
+How much of your, how much of your training Can you, can you talk about how much of it is secret, and how much of it can you reveal for your, your missions in Nicaragua?

 Ric Prado 26:44

 Well, you know what was beautiful again about my tenure in Nicaragua is that that the only training that I had, they didn't have time to train me up.
 I I literally was brought on staff, and two weeks later I was in the Nicaraguan border.
 So it wasn't like, Okay, we're going to teach you, you know, Jiu Jitsu or anything like that.
 You're gone.
-But you know the again, because para rescue is a kinetic unit.
+But you know the, again, because para rescue is a kinetic unit.
 You know, we have from basic training to preconditioning.
 We're advanced medics, but we are also elite mountain climbers, elite scuba divers.
-We go through scuba school with seals.
-We are, you know, elite parachutists in, you know, both static land and free fall, we go through SEER school.
-Seer school is where our guys and gals go through an interrogation phase.
+We go through scuba school with SEALs.
+We are, you know, elite parachutists in, you know, both static land and free fall, we go through SERE school.
+SERE school is where our guys and gals go through an interrogation phase.
 Your compromise is a three week course.
 Sorry, yeah.
-I

 Abdullah Najjar 27:40